abubakar005/charging.station.management/README.md

 12. To setup the kubernetes dashboard

 	-> minikube dashboard  (it will generate the dashboard url)

+# Heroku Deployment

+I have also added configurations for auto deployment on **Heroku cloud** using the **Github actions** pipeline.
+Every time project will be auto deploy on every commit in the main branch

+Swagger URL on Heroku Cloud: https://station-management.herokuapp.com/swagger-ui/index.html#/

+**NOTE:** Application is deployed on Heroku cloud, APIs are accesible.